How long should a mattress last?

-First, read the guarantee information so you understand which parts of the mattress are covered.
+First, read the guarantee information so you understand which parts of the product are covered.
 Then, periodically check to see if any of those parts malfunction — if they do, we can take action to quickly repair them.
 It also helps to be aware of what voids the warranty so you can take preventative action.

 Moving the mattress

 When you receive your mattress, carry it on its side with the help of another person.
 Be sure that it never gets bent.
 Additionally, while there are handles, avoid using them for lifting or carrying the mattress; they are designed for positioning that mattress once it’s on the foundation.

 Once the mattress is in place, try not to let anyone jump on it.
 While it will be soft and a bit bouncy at first, jumping can damage the bed’s infrastructure.
 If the mattress is damaged from abuse of this nature, the warranty will be voided.

 Another important tip to maximise your Sealy’s lifespan is to keep it clean and dry.
 Purchasing a mattress protector is a great way to do this.
 It may be a good idea to place a waterproof sheet or cover underneath the protector on children’s beds.

 The foundation also plays an important role in maintaining the quality of your bed.
 If the base does not provide adequate support, it can cause the mattress to sag.
 Sealy provides foundations which are designed to correctly support their corresponding mattresses; however, if you are going to use a non-Sealy foundation, you will want to ensure it is in good working condition.

 Lastly, Sealy’s mattresses are one-sided, which means they cannot be flipped.
 However, they should be rotated head-to-toe periodically.
 Body indentations are normal after some time, so rotating it will prolong the support and comfort it provides.